 To illustrate this, he uses Uber.
 Uber drivers report to an automated system in order to find the people looking for an Uber ride.
 As self-driving cars become safer and more reliable, though, Uber will eliminate the need to hire drivers.
 In fact, this is something that they are already working on.

 So in a sense, some jobs might eventually be taken over by robots.
-However, that is something that will gradually occur over years.
+However, that is something that will gradually occur over the years.

 In other words, there is plenty of time for scared workers to learn new skills that require more cognitive reasoning and that are less likely to be taken over by a machine.
-Others emphasize the likelihood of the loss of certain types of jobs and use it to show the importance in investing in vocational training so that displaced workers do not have to be scared of completely falling from the workforce.
+Others emphasize the likelihood of the loss of certain types of jobs and use it to show the importance of investing in vocational training so that displaced workers do not have to be scared of completely falling from the workforce.